 East Lothian Council will not consider verbal comments on applications, so if you want to make representations on an application, you must do it in writing.
 The usual ways of making representations are by letter, petition, email or on their website East Lothian Council Planning Site.

 You should note that any comments you make will not be kept confidential: anyone will be able to see your letter of representation.
 Anonymous letters of representation will not be considered.
+Petitions although useful in making the authority aware of the community sentiment may be regarded as a single objection by planning officials regardless of the number of signatures gathered.

 There are various ways you can get help in understanding the planning process and making your views known about an application.
 For general advice on the planning process, you should contact East Lothian Council.